clane9/bids2table/examples/openneuro-derivatives-mriqc/README.md

 - paths.list_path: paths_list.txt
 ```

+> These overrides are not really necessary, they could just as well go in the config.
+But this way we demonstrate more of the usage.

 ## Running bids2table

 First we run `bids2table` with the `-p` option to check the composed config.

 Note we also include a command-line override `collection_id=2022-12-12-1700`.
 Command line overrides work the same as YAML overrides.
-The `collection_id` is a mandatory identifier that is unique for each bids2table collection run.
+The `collection_id` is a mandatory unique identifier for each bids2table collection run.

 A reasonable convention for the `collection_id` is to use the output of `date '+%Y-%m-%d-%H%M'`.
+But any unique ID is fine.

 ```sh
 python -m bids2table -p -c config/openneuro_mriqc.yaml -y overrides.yaml \